 Sportsbooks will always have a moneyline for the Super Bowl.
 Patrons who planned to bet for their sentimental favorite anyway might gravitate toward this betting type.

-Last year’s Super Bowl moneyline looked like this before the game:
+Last year’s Super Bowl moneyline before the game:

 Totals are the other sports bet that most people know.
 These bets are often called the over/under.